aris012/IT5016_Assessment_3/README.md

 ## T5016D_Assessment_3
 ### Overview

-Creating a research respository that explores programming principles and concepts.
+This is a research respository that explores programming principles and concepts.

   * a collection of codes.